woudX/go-power/README.md

 ### container

-GoPower provide a series of methods like c++ to operate slice, include remove, find, etc. They are all named with SliceXXX, for example:
+GoPower provide a series of methods to operate slice, include remove, find, etc. They are all named with SliceXXX, for example:

 ```go
 //  Find data pos in slice